How to plan for aging solo as a childless adult

 First of all, aging solo doesn’t have to be lonely.
 In fact, studies on childless adults show they’re no more lonely or depressed than adults with children.
 Many childless adults find friendship and family elsewhere, building socially-rich lives in a more intentional way.

-However, as a solo adult it’s important to build your community as you grow older.
-This can be done by making new friends in a retirement community, a place of worship or some type of hobby.
+However, as a solo adult, it’s important to build your community as you grow older.
+This can be done by making new friends in a retirement community, a place of worship, or through some type of hobby.

 Some childless adults have also found comfort in online groups and forums.
-There are countless places for childless adults to come together and find comfort with new connections.
+There are countless places for people to come together and find comfort with new connections.
 You might even find a new circle of friends in an online group related to your favorite hobby.

 As you get older, you’ll want to strengthen your sense of community where you live and interact.
-In this way, you’ll feel enriched socially over time.
-In fact, many childless adults have stronger social lives because they seek out new connections beyond family.
+This way, you’ll feel enriched socially over time.
+Many childless adults have stronger social lives because they seek out new connections beyond family.

 Prepare for different challenges

 Aging solo as a childless adult does come with certain responsibilities.
-There are some areas that you’ll have to plan for instead of leaving to your kids.
+There are some areas that you must plan for.
 This is especially true related to your healthcare and financial situation as you age.

-Try to look ahead and come up with a plan that suits your needs as a childless adult, including:
+Try to look ahead and come up with a plan that suits your needs as a childless adult, including housing, health, services, and finances.

 Senior housing

 Even if you intend to age in place, you might look into different housing options depending on your health.
-For example, you might consider moving to a CCRC to boost your social life and ensure you can get a continuum of care.
+For example, you might consider moving to a Continuing Care Retirement Community (CCRC) to boost your social life and ensure you can get a continuum of care.

 Healthy aging